abeldemiss/Predictive-Customer-Churn-Analysis-for-a-Subscription-Based-Business/README.md

 # Predictive Customer Churn Analysis for a Subscription Based Business

-About Dataset
-Context
-A fictional telco company that provided home phone and Internet services to 7043 customers in California in Q3.
+**Context:** A fictional telco company that provided home phone and Internet services to 7043 customers in California in Q3.

 Data Description
 7043 observations with 33 variables